-“Oh, my bad,” she said and giggled.
-She dropped the cigarette butt into an unfinished beer bottle and attempted to pull her reluctant friend off the couch.
+Tanner had forgotten that she was smoking.
+“Oh, my bad.”
+She giggled, dropping the cigarette butt into a half-drunk bottle of beer and attempted to pull her reluctant friend off the couch.
 A hand grabbed her arm and spun her around, and almost off balance.
 She was suddenly face to face with Jason Allen.

 His brown eyes sparkled.
 “Tanner Rose, I’ve been looking for you.”

 “Are you undressing me with your eyes, Mr. Allen?”

 “Whatever!”
-She laughed too.
+She laughed, too.

-“So, what about it?” he asked with a wink.
+“So, what about it?”
+He winked.
 “Wanna make out?”